The Advanced tab of the PowerPoint Options dialog box contains advanced, and some

 Print hidden slides: Select this check-box to print hidden slides.

-size.
-Select this check-box to scale the contents of a slide, handout, or notes page to fit the paper size that you are
+paper size.
+Select this check-box to scale the contents of a slide, handout, or notes page to fit the paper size that you

 Frame slides: Adds a border-like frame around each slide, when selected.